tldr-pages/tldr/pages/common/vault.md

 > A CLI to interact with HashiCorp Vault.

-- Create a new vault, requiring at least 2 out of 5 keyshares to unseal:
+- Connect to a Vault server and initialize a new encrypted data store:

-`vault init -key-shares={{5}} -key-threshold={{2}}`
+`vault init`

-- Unseal the vault by providing one of the keyshares.
-Repeat with necessary key-shares until unsealed:
+- Unseal or 'unlock' the vault by providing one of the key shares needed to access the encrypted data store:

 `vault unseal {{key-share-x}}`

-- Authenticate client against vault, using an authentication token:
+- Authenticate the CLI client against the Vault server using an authentication token:

 `vault auth {{authentication-token}}`

-- Store a new secret in the vault using the generic back-end called secret:
+- Store a new secret in the vault using the generic back-end, called 'secret':

 `vault write secret/{{hello}} value={{world}}`

-- Read a value from the vault using the generic back-end called secret:
+- Read a value from the vault using the generic back-end, called 'secret':

 `vault read secret/{{hello}}`

-- Seal the vault again:
+- Seal or 'lock' the Vault server by removing the encryption key of the data store from memory:

 `vault seal`